Andrew Cowan (writer)

-Andrew Cowan (born 1960) is an English novelist and former director of the creative writing programme at the University of East Anglia.
+Andrew Cowan (born 1960) is an English novelist and nonfiction author, who directed the creative writing programme at the University of East Anglia in 2008–18.
+His six novels include Pig (1994).

 Biography

-Andrew Cowan was born in Corby, Northamptonshire, in 1960 and educated at Beanfield Comprehensive and the University of East Anglia (UEA), where he is a professor of creative writing.
+Andrew Cowan was born in Corby, Northamptonshire, in 1960, and educated at Beanfield Comprehensive and the University of East Anglia (UEA).
 He graduated from UEA with a BA in English & American Studies in 1983 and an MA in creative writing in 1985.
 His teachers on the MA were Malcolm Bradbury and Angela Carter.

+He was a tutor for the Arvon Foundation, and later the Royal Literary Fund Writing Fellow at UEA for three years.
+He was appointed to the UEA faculty in 2004, and was the director of the UEA Creative Writing programme in 2008–18; he was promoted to a chair in 2012.
+He retired in 2023.